 - GCP project: If you assign a role in the GCP Console (on the GCP project), then the user can access all hybrid resources—all environments and resources within those environments—in that role.
 This is because the GCP project is the parent of the hybrid UI in the resource hierarchy; the permissions set on the parent (the GCP project) are inherited by all children (hybrid environments).
-You can refine this access by specifying roles for the user per environment in the hybrid UI.
+You can refine this access by specifying user roles on a per environment basis in the hybrid UI.

 - Environment access: If you assign a role in the hybrid UI, the user only acts as that role for the selected environment.
-This assignation supersedes any settings at the GCP project level.
-These role assignments are for the selected environments only—role assignments for all other environments continue to inherit the GCP project supercede these permissions.
+This assignation supersedes settings at the GCP project level.
+However, these role assignments are for the selected environments only—role assignments for all other environments continue to inherit the GCP project's settings.

 The following image shows how inheritance works with this access model:

 When you add a specific role to a user at one of these levels, the user has access to all resources below that level in that role by default.
 Because a hybrid environment is considered a resource underneath the GCP project, permissions set on the GCP project apply to all environments unless you specify more fine-grained permissions on the environment in the hybrid UI.